 As Sonja’s mind wanders back to the dramatic landscapes of her childhood – the singing whooper swans, the endless sky – she starts to realize just how lost she has become in the alienating streets of Copenhagen.
 But how can anyone find themselves when there’s no one to ask for directions?

 Mirror, Shoulder, Signal is a poignant, sharp-witted tale of one woman’s journey in search of herself.

 An existential crisis disguised as entertainment.
-A text that deals with emotionally charged topics with an impressive ease, compassionate, fun and touching.
+A text that deals with emotionally charged topics with impressive ease, compassion, fun, and touch.